PHPirates/django-template/readme.md

 ## Setting up a virtual environment
-* Back on the server, update pip with `pip3 install --upgrade pip`.
-* Check that you're running the python 3 version of pip with `pip -V`
+* Check that you're running the python 3 version of pip with `pip -V`.
+* If not, try `pip3 -V`.
+If that works, you have to substitute `pip` with `pip3` from now on.
+* Similarly, check if you're using python 3 with `python -V`, and if you need `python3` then substitute, or do something else to fix it.
 * Ensure ownership of python to install packages with `sudo chown -R eve:eve /usr/local`.
 * Install the package with `pip install virtualenv`.
 * I happen to want my virtual environments in `/opt/` so I do `cd /opt`.